UI-Research/mobility-from-poverty/README.md

 * The first three variables in every file should be `year`, `state`, and `county`. `year` should be a four digit numeric variable. `state` should be a two characters FIPS code, `county` should be a three character FIPS code.
 Intermediate files at the tract-level should include `tract` as the fourth variable. `tract` should be a six character FIPS code.
 All geography variables should have leading zeros for ids beginning in zeros.

+The final combined subgroup dataset will contain a subset of metrics in the original/years dataset because not all metrics will be extended for subgroup analysis.
+The only variables in the second database that will not be in the first database will be `subgroup_type` and `subgroup`.

+`subgroup_type` will be `all`, `race-ethnicity`, or `income`. `subgroup` will be the name of the specific subgroup.
+These may differ some across metrics so we will need to converge on the appropriate names.
+The next section further addresses race/ethnicity.

 ### Values

 * Include all counties even if a county is all missing values.
 Every join to the master file should be one-to-one within a year.
 * Variable names should only include lower case letters, numbers, and underscores (lower camel case, i.e. camel_case).
-* Percentages should be stored as proportions between o and 1 inclusive with a leading zero.
+* Percentages should be stored as proportions between 0 and 1 inclusive with a leading zero.
 (75% should be 0.75)
 * Missing values should be coded as empty cells.

+Subgroups will depend on data availability and prioritization.
+For race, the objective is to pull "Black, Non-Hispanic", "Hispanic", "Other Races and Ethnicities", and "White, Non-Hispanic."
+If a subgroup lacks the precision to be responsibly reported, then report an `NA` and set the data quality to a 3.
+Do not combine groups such as “Other Races and Ethnicities” with “White, Non-Hispanic”.

 ### Sorting

 * All files should be sorted by `year`, `state`, and `county`, the first three variables in every file.
 Files at different geographic levels should be sorted by `year` and then in order by largest geographic level (i.e. state) to smallest geographic level (i.e. Census block).
+* SUbgroup files should be sorted by `year`, `state`, `county`, `subgroup_type`, and `subgroup`.
+All sorting should be alphanumeric.
+Importantly, the race/ethnicity groups should be sorted alphabetically so that “Black, Non-Hispanic” appears first and “White, Non-Hispanic” appears last.

 ### Standard Errors